mweel1/usa_high_level/index.md

   - title: Animal Control Agency
     link: /animal-agency
     details: The animal control agency would allow supply and demand for animal populations along with registration, transfer, validation of animals.

+  - title: CDC
+    details: The center for disease and control will provide real-time test results from testing facilities, unknown diseases will have containment plans for jurisdictions.
+Where people will be notified via the [emergency notification system](/ecs-gov/) to stay in doors.
+    link: /cdc

+  - title: Trade School Accountability Act
+    details: Provide people with the training and job placement where resources are needed in the private market place to reduce immigration.
+    link: /trade-school-accountability-act
 ---